 Our theme this year is “Drifting Forward.”
 In his lyrical book about his friends, Harlan and Anna Hubbard, the celebrated author Wendell Berry writes:

-The Hubbards were, for Berry, the perfect example for people who learned to give themselves over to their beloved Ohio River and, in doing so, reaped many unintended or surprising gifts.
+The Hubbards were, for Berry, the perfect example of people who learned to give themselves over to their beloved Ohio River and, in doing so, reaped many unintended or surprising gifts.

 In a similar way, as the organization that now cares for the historic Trimble County, Kentucky home and land of the Hubbards, Payne Hollow on the Ohio is exploring the unexpected ways the Hubbard legacy continues to unfold.
 We believe there are countless ways to inspire new and energetic advocates for the Ohio River Valley’s people, cultures, and environment.